karol-preiskorn/karol-preiskorn/README.md

 #### Hi there 👋

-I primarily work on back-end development using ✨PL/SQL✨ and some years in ✨ABAP✨.
+I primarily work on back-end development using ✨PL/SQL✨ and some years in ABAP.
 I also enjoy using 🔭Node.js for backend scripting and 🔭Angular for front-end development.